ashley190/travelapp/README.md

 ![Application logic](docs/application-logic.png)

 The above application logic chart is color coded to represent the objects used to perform the different functionalities throughout the flow of the application.

+### CI/CD workflow
+The CI/CD workflow consists of two components.
+- Continuous integration(CI): This component is to automate several tasks upon pushing and integrating code onto GitHub.
+These tasks are done on a fresh virtual machine that has python3.8 and software dependencies installed before running the tasks below:-
+    1. Running automated tests to check if code passed without errors.
+    2. Type checking using mypy - Type hinting is used in the code for documentation purposes and this is checked in both the source code and test files using mypy.
+    3. Style check using flake8 - All code is check for compliance with the PEP-8 convention using flake8.
+- Continuous deployment(CD): Upon a successful integration through CI, the code will then be deployed to an AWS EC2 instance set up for the code.
+GitHub will connect to the EC2 instance via SSH and does a fresh install of the application and all its dependencies on the AWS EC2 instance.
+In order to test this, you will need the following:-
+    1. Your own EC2 instance running on Ubuntu 18.06 or later with python3.8, python3.8-venv and python3-pip installed.
+    2. A github-actions user set up on the EC2 instance.
+    3. Generate SSH key, store the public key under */home/github-actions/.ssh/authorized_keys* and copy private key into the secrets settings within your GitHub repo for travelapp and name it **SSH_KEY**.
+    4. Obtain the IP address from you EC2 instance and update the host field with the IP address of your EC2 instance.
+    5. Run the CI/CD workflow and the application will now be installed and ready to run in a python virtual environment in */home/github-actions/travelapp*.

 ## Software Implementation